Prohibited Turn – Disobey Sign Traffic Tickets

 Fighting Turn Tickets

 The fine attached to a traffic ticket for a disobey sign or prohibited turn ticket is not the only penalty for the ticket.
-A prohibited turn ticket has at least four different penalties:
+A prohibited turn ticket, including turn tickets issued under a bylaw can have four different penalties:

 - Two demerit points